docarray/docarray/README.md

 DocArray allows you to **represent your data**, in a ML-native way.
 This is useful for different use cases:
-- You are **training a model**, there are myriads of tensors of different shapes and sizes flying around, representing different _things_, and you want to keep a straight head about them
+- :running_woman: You are **training a model**, there are myriads of tensors of different shapes and sizes flying around, representing different _things_, and you want to keep a straight head about them
-- You are **serving a model**, for example through FastAPI, and you want to specify your API endpoints
+- :cloud: You are **serving a model**, for example through FastAPI, and you want to specify your API endpoints
-- You are **parsing data** for later use in your ML or DS applications
+- :card_index_dividers: You are **parsing data** for later use in your ML or DS applications

 > :bulb: **Coming from Pydantic?**: If you're currently using Pydantic for the use cases above, you should be happy to hear
 > that DocArray is built on top of, and fully compatible with, Pydantic!